-The young couple's motherhood journey had been documented for friends to family and follow and fawn over ever since they adopted their first set of siblings in 2006.
+The young couple's motherhood journey had been documented for friends and family to follow and fawn over ever since they adopted their first set of siblings in 2006.

-On March 26, 2018, German tourists found the family's 2003 GMX Yukon XL after it flipped and fell off of a cliff on the 101 Highway in Northern California, with Jen, Sarah, both 38, and three of their six adopted black children found dead at the scene.
+Then, on March 26, 2018, German tourists found the family's 2003 GMX Yukon XL after it flipped and fell off of a cliff on the 101 Highway in Northern California, with Jen, Sarah, both 38, and three of their six adopted Black children found dead at the scene.
 The shocking accident made national news.

 "I'm to the point where I no longer am calling this as an accident," Mendocino County Sheriff Tom Allman said on HLN's Crime & Justice shortly after the tragic event.
 "I'm calling it a crime."

-That crime and the unspeakable tragedy of the Hart family is once again being examined in A Thread of Deceit: The Hart Family Tragedy, a documentary that is now available on VOD & all digital platforms.
+That crime and the unspeakable tragedy of the Hart family was once again examined in 2020's documentary, A Thread of Deceit: The Hart Family Tragedy.

 A Thread of Deceit's producer Rachel Morgan isn't the first person to look into the Hart family murder-suicide, with Internet sleuthers, investigators, podcasters and journalists all previously revealing the horrifying details of the alleged child abuse and domestic abuse leading up to the 2018 car incident.